 The Active Minds Club Young Onset Adult Day Program offers an inclusive, age-appropriate space for recreational, cognitive, and social stimulation while extending respite opportunities for caregivers.

-Offered two days per week in-person (Mondays and Fridays) with additional virtual programming options available on Zoom.
+Offered two days per week in-person on Mondays and Fridays.

 A Program Designed for You